STEP ONE: Identify Imbalances

 - It only takes 10 minutes out of your day to organize your thoughts and tasks!
 A simple to-do-list can help you save precious time and calm your nerves by visualizing your daily goals.

 - Set priorities by asking yourself what tasks need to be completed first and set deadlines for yourself.
 For example, instead of pushing yourself to “complete project A today,” break it up into individual parts.
-That way you won’t be disappointed about yourself if you didn’t manage to finished project A that very day.
+That way you won’t be disappointed in yourself if you didn’t manage to finished project A that very day.
 Instead, look at the bigger picture and do little by little each day.

 - Most importantly, stop multitasking!
 Concentrate on one thing at a time, and pick a specific amount of time you want to spend on it.
 For example, set a timer to spend one hour working on task A, take a 10-minute break, and then move on to task B.